tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

   ![hvplot_wheel_zoom.gif](Images/hvplot_wheel_zoom.gif)

 * Another way to interact with visualizations is to save them.
-HvPlot allows visualizations to be saved as HTML documents for later use.
+HvPlot allows visualizations to be saved as PNG files for later use.

   ![hvplot_save.gif](Images/hvplot_save.gif)